-Canada faces Sweden in world junior semi-final Wednesday night
+Five things to watch as Canada faces Sweden in world junior semi-final

-Five things to watch for in Canada’s semi-final against Sweden on Wednesday at the world junior championship:
+Canada plays Sweden Wednesday at 7 p.m.
+ET in Montreal’s Bell Centre.
+Here are five things to watch for in the semi-final match-up at the world junior championship:

 BIG LINES